Credit Information in Earnings Calls: Channels

-Profitability, defined as the ratio of net income to book equity as in Fama and French (2008), is positively forecasted by credit score (at the 10\% level), suggesting that when implied PVLGD is lower than PVLGD (i.e., management conversation is more positive than market CDS spreads) this is good news for future profitability.
+Profitability, defined as the ratio of net income to sales as in Gompers, Ishii, and Metrick (2003), is positively forecasted by credit score (at the 5\% level), suggesting that when implied PVLGD is lower than PVLGD (i.e., management conversation is more sanguine than market CDS spreads) this is good news for future profitability.
 This holds even after controlling for a large set of other forecasting variables, and is consistent with the delayed rational response hypothesis.
-The economic magnitude of this effect is 0.14 in standardized terms, which is again in line with, though slightly smaller than the impact of credit score on future PVLGD changes.
-Profitability is not forecastable by PVLGD (again pointing to the unique information content of credit scores), and leverage is not forecastable by either credit score or PVLGD.
-Credit score does not significantly forecast log asset growth, but PVLGD forecasts it negatively suggesting that higher credit spreads predict lower future investment, potentially by inhibiting it via higher cost of capital.
+The economic magnitude of this effect is 0.075 in standardized terms, which is in line with, though smaller than, the impact of credit score on future PVLGD changes.
+Credit score also negatively forecasts firms' market leverage -- a positive for creditworthiness -- with a smaller magnitude ($-$0.033 in unit of IQR) and lower statistical significance (at the 10\% level).
+Profitability and market leverage are not forecastable by PVLGD, again pointing to the unique information content of credit scores.
+Credit score does not forecast log asset growth, while PVLGD forecasts asset growth negatively, though the effect is not significant.

-We therefore find evidence that credit scores negatively forecast future market risk and positively forecast future firm profitability.
-Both results are consistent with the delayed rational response hypothesis, with lower risk and higher future profitability being associated with gradual declines in future PVLGD.
-The magnitude of the risk and profitability effects is in line with the impact of credit scores on future PVLGD changes.
-This is evidence supportive of the delayed rational response hypothesis.
+We therefore find evidence that credit scores negatively forecast future market risk and firm leverage but positively forecast future firm profitability.
+These results are consistent with the delayed rational response hypothesis, with lower risk, higher profitability, and lower leverage being associated with gradual declines in future PVLGD.